 - Moz: This is a paid tool that provides you with insights into your website’s SEO, including your page rankings on Google.
 Moz is a great SEO tool to help you find where your website ranks on the SERP.

-- Ahrefs: One of the best tools that help you track your website’s SEO, including your page rankings on Google.
+- Ahrefs: One of the best tools that help you track your website’s SEO, including your page and url rankings on Google.
 It also provides you with insights into your website’s SEO.
 Luckily, Ahrefs has a free version that allows you to easily check your ranking on Google.

 One of the most important things that you can do when conducting research for your website’s rankings is to start with your business’s most important keywords.
 This will help you to ensure that you’re targeting the right audience and driving the correct traffic to your site.
 Think about what keywords drive traffic to services or products that are most important for the revenue & profit of your business.